KnowageLabs/Knowage-Documentation/chapter_3/security_management/menu.rst

 Knowage allows the definition of a menu for the end user.
 This menu will be displayed in the left bar of Knowage homepage, under the Knowage icon.
 It is possible to associate to each node a static page, a document, a functionality (as a folder) or nothing (empty node).
 Every node can be associated to different roles.
 This menu structure can be created and modified exclusively by the administrator in the **Tools** area.
 To access the Menu configuration area, go to **Profile Management** > **Menu Configuration** from the Main Menu.

-It sufficient to click on the “Plus” of the Menu Configuration page to add a new folder to the **Menu Tree**.
+It's sufficient to click on the “Plus” of the Menu Configuration page to add a new folder to the **Menu Tree**.
 When selecting one node of the tree and clicking on the “Plus” icon, the user can add a new folder as a child of the former one.

 .. figure:: media/image35.png